It’s a common question in all schools – iPad or Interactive Whiteboard.

 In working with teachers and seeing how they use both, it is clear that an iPad + projector can deliver much much more than an IWB.

-Think of this – teach with mobility, have the class interact from anywhere, open a world of resources – and do it flexibly, the was you want it for your class – not in a prescribed and generic way.
+Think of this – teach with mobility, have the class interact from anywhere, allow instant peer review and discussion; open a world of resources – and do it flexibly, the way you want it for your class

-1. Use the iPad as a wireless teaching device
+1. Use the iPad as a teaching device

 If you like your existing software and use it daily, then install many of the remote desktop apps the App store has on offer.
 This will let you ‘connect’ to your classroom PC and use the full features of your current IWB software system.